opensourceworks-org/object-storage-proxy/README.md

 A fast and safe reverse proxy server, based on Cloudflare's [pingora](https://github.com/cloudflare/pingora?tab=readme-ov-file), to reverse proxy IBM Cloud Object Storage buckets.

-- [x] Takes a Python validator function and cos bucket dictionary.
+- [x] Takes a Python authorization and api_key fetch callback function and cos bucket dictionary.
 - [x] The validation is cached with optional ttl.
 - [x] The apikey is used to authenticate against IBM's IAM endpoint and is cached and renewed on expiration.
 - [x] If no apikey is provided, a Python function can be passed in to fetch the apikey for any given bucket.